Herm71/blackbird-adsense-plugin/readme.md

 All notable changes to this project will be documented in this file.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## 0.3.2 - 2016-01-24
+### Changed
+- Edits to Readme

+### Added
+- Instructions in User Profile field that describe how Responsive Ads can also be added.

 ## 0.3.1 - 2016-01-24
 ### Changed
 - Edits to Readme